BigNerd95/bcmImageEditor/GUIDE.md

 7) Rebuild image
 `./bcmImageEditor.py merge -i Original_FW.bin -o Custom_FW.bin -k extract/kernel -r extract/rootfs.new`
 This will create a new firmware with the custom file system and the original kernel.
+It is possible to indicate a custom signature in case your firmware needs one with the option ``--signature``.

 8) Flash custom firmware
 Upgrade the firmware using Custom_FW.bin from the web interface like an official firmware.